zachtjones/Multi-Language-Classifier/README.md

   - boosting, specifically adaboost (detailed in class), a method of weighting other learning algorithms and inputs to learn better
   - neural networks (parts are detailed, parts are not)

+Feature selection:
+  - specific words (the, a, an, and their equivalents)
+  - a word ends with a sequence of characters
+  - a word starts with a sequence of characters
+  - a word contains a sequence of characters
+  - letter count of one letter greater than another letter

 Multiple classification:
   - since there's many languages to decide between, I'm going to use binary classifiers in a one vs one approach.
   - requires training `K (K − 1) / 2` binary classifiers, and then taking the number of +1 votes on each classification, the one with the max is the language decided.